Technoplatz/bi/README.md

 [Windows](https://docs.docker.com/desktop/install/windows-install), [Linux](https://docs.docker.com/desktop/install/linux-install), [Mac OS](https://docs.docker.com/desktop/install/mac-install)

 - System Requirements\
-The optimum configuration for a Docker instance to run the system properly is given below.
-The initial resources should be increased as far as the workload and the number of connections to be established.
+The minimum configuration for a Docker instance is for a basic workload should be increased as far as the required workload and the number of connections to be established.

     - 2 vCPU
     - 4 GB of RAM
-    - 30 GB Premium SSD
+    - 30 GB Hard Disk
-    - Ubuntu Linux 22.04 LTS
+    - Internet Connection

-### Installation
+## Installation

 ## Caveats